 1.6 Written procedure

-There is no purely written procedure in the context of such simplified proceedings.
+Except in cases where the parties agree on a procedure without a hearing, there is no purely written procedure in the context of such proceedings by application.

 1.7 Content of judgment